-The above affine gap cost formulas can also be derived as a special case of the Universal Alignment Algorithm 5.16.
+The above affine gap cost formulas can also be derived as a special case of the Universal Alignment Algorithm 4.17.
 However, we need three copies of the rectangular vertex array, corresponding to S, V, and H.

-Example 5.19 Given amino acid strings WW and WNDW and the following scoring scheme, find the optimal alignment using free-end gaps.
+Example 4.20 Given amino acid strings WW and WNDW and the following scoring scheme, find the optimal global alignment.
 For affine gap costs: Gap open cost of d = 11, gap extension cost of e = 1 and the substitution scores are taken from the BLOSUM62 matrix (score(W, W) = 11, score(W, N) = -4, score(W, D) = -4).

-Figure 5.6 shows an alignment graph for free-end gap alignment with affine gap costs.
+Figure 4.5 shows an alignment graph for global alignment with affine gap costs.

-Figure 5.6: An alignment graph for affine gap costs.
-The score values for V,S and H are in the nodes as indicated on the left side.
+Figure 4.5: An alignment graph for affine gap costs.
+The score values for V, S and H are in the nodes as indicated on the left side.
 The edges pointing at each part of a vertex originate at the score-maximizing predecessor vertex or vertex part.

-The initial $(v{\circ})$ and final $(v{\bullet})$ vertices are omitted.
+The initial (v{\circ}) and final (v{\bullet}) vertices are omitted.
 The thick edges mark the path to the optimal score.
-The alignment is $\binom{W-d^{-e}W}{WNDW}$ where "-d" is the start of a gap and "-e" the extension.
+The alignment is $\binom{W-d-eW}{WNDW}$ where " $-d$ " is the start of a gap and " $-e$ " the extension.

-5.7 Suboptimal Alignments
+4.7 Suboptimal Alignments